kptdev/kpt/site/book/01-getting-started/02-quickstart.md

 ### Automating One-time Edits with Functions

 The `kpt fn`set of commands enable you to execute programs called _kpt functions_.
-These programs are packaged as Docker containers and take in YAML files, modify or validate them, and then output YAML.
+These programs are packaged as containers and take in YAML files, modify or validate them, and then output YAML.

 For instance, you can use a function (`gcr.io/kpt-fn/search-replace:v0.1`)to search and replace all